Best daily deals

 Lows, mids, and highs

-Playing games like Hades and League of Legends work great on PC, and the stereo experience playing games like Pokemon Sword on Nintendo Switch, and Persona 5 Royal on PlayStation 4 is similarly good.
-Lack of a surround sound at this point is a bit of a bummer if you’re really into games like Fortnite or Call of Duty, but even then stereo sound is hardly a significant handicap.
+Playing games like Hades and League of Legends work great on PC, and the stereo experience playing games like Pokemon Sword on Nintendo Switch.
+Persona 5 Royal on PlayStation 4 is similarly good.
+The lack of surround sound at this point is a bit of a bummer if you’re really into games like Fortnite or Call of Duty, but even then, stereo sound is hardly a significant handicap.

 How is the microphone on the Stealth 700 Gen 2?